KongHQ-CX/kong-plugin-log-filter/README.md

 | `config.request_body`        |false||Include the request body in the log message|
 | `config.response_body`        |false||Include the response body in the log message|

-Note, inclusing the request/response body will increase memory requirements for Kong and also force request buffering to be enabled.
-You can review the standard log entries that can be altered here; https://docs.konghq.com/gateway-oss/2.3.x/pdk/kong.log/#konglogserialize
+Note, including the request/response body will increase memory requirements for Kong and also force request buffering to be enabled.
+You can review the standard log entries that can be altered [here](https://docs.konghq.com/gateway-oss/2.3.x/pdk/kong.log/#konglogserialize)

+This plugin will alter the data for any plugin that uses the [log.serialize](https://docs.konghq.com/gateway-oss/2.3.x/pdk/kong.log/#konglogserialize) function.
+It does not provide logging to an endpoint and is purely used to change the content that will be sent via one of the standard logging plugins.